saankim/saankim/README.md

 ## In
-- Sungkyunkwan University, Department of Computing
+- Sungkyunkwan University, Department of Computing.
+Ph.D.
+Coursework.
 - Research Group in KIAS, Korea Institute for Advanced Study
 - Mensa Korea